MistaVikz/GHG-Pro/README.md

-# GHG Risk Evaluation
+# GHG_Pro

 ### Introduction

-The GHG Risk Evaluation project is a data-driven tool designed to estimate the potential greenhouse gas (GHG) reductions of various projects, taking into account the risks associated with their implementation.
+The GHG_Pro project is a data-driven tool designed to estimate the potential greenhouse gas (GHG) reductions of various projects, taking into account the risks associated with their implementation.
 By leveraging risk screening data, this project provides a more realistic assessment of a project's likely impact on reducing GHG emissions, helping stakeholders make more informed decisions and prioritize initiatives that are most likely to succeed.

 ### Overview

-The GHG Risk Evaluation project is a data-driven tool designed to estimate the potential greenhouse gas (GHG) reductions of various projects.
+The GHG_Pro project is a data-driven tool designed to estimate the potential greenhouse gas (GHG) reductions of various projects.
 The project takes into account the risks associated with project implementation, providing a more realistic assessment of a project's likely impact on reducing GHG emissions.

 #### Key Features